 Before going deep into VPS hosting, lets us focus on servers.
-A server is in simple terms, a powerful computer or device which manages access to a centralized resource or web services in a network and stores all the data from websites.
-When a user types a domain name in the web browser, the server fetches the particular website for the user.
+In simple terms, a server is a powerful computer or device that manages access to a centralized resource or web services in a network and stores all the data from websites.
+When a user types a domain name in the web browser, the server fetches the user’s particular website.
 The concept of VPS is to break one powerful server into multiple virtual servers to make it cost-effective for users.
 A dedicated server can be expensive for specific users who might not require the expense and efficiency associated with it.
 So VPS offers a good option to those users who want flexibility and efficiency of shared hosting at the same time availing all the facilities of a dedicated server.

 What is VPS Hosting?

 Web hosting refers to the server which hosts a website.
-VPS stands for Virtual Private Server which is a web hosting server.
+VPS stands for Virtual Private Server, which is a web hosting server.
 It acts as a storage center for the files and data for a website.
-VPS runs its own instance of an operating system to which the customers can have superuser access so that they can install any software which runs on that Operating System.
+VPS runs its own instance of an operating system to which the customers can have superuser access to install any software that runs on that Operating System.
 So we can sum up VPS as a server running within another server where one physical server hosts multiple virtual servers isolated from each other.

 Understanding VPS Hosting

-A dedicated server user does not share resources with others and it comes with an expensive price as the owner has to pay for the cost of the entire server.
-Whereas the users of a shared hosting server use the shared resources among users and it is affordable.
+A dedicated server user does not share resources with others, and it comes with a high price as the owner has to pay for the cost of the entire server.
+Whereas the users of a shared hosting server use the shared resources among users, and it is affordable.
 VPS comes in between shared and dedicated hosting, where a particular virtual space is allocated to a specific user so that the user gets his/her own CPU, operating system and storage.
 With VPS, the users get the privileges of a dedicated server in a cost-effective way.

 How does VPS Hosting Work?

 VPS is an intermediate between shared and dedicated hosting servers, which is placed on a single computer that serves multiple websites.
-A VPS is a method of partitioning a physical server into multiple servers so that each has the capability of running its own dedicated machine, operating system and each of the servers can be rebooted independently.
+A VPS is a method of partitioning a physical server into multiple servers.
+Each has the capability to run its own dedicated machine, operating system, and each of the servers can be rebooted independently.

 A single server is divided into compartments to form multiple virtual servers and provide a dedicated environment to all users with root access to their private servers.
-VPS servers offer scalability and can be configured to accommodate the business needs of individual users with the ability to add new resources.
+VPS servers offer scalability and can be configured to accommodate individual users’ business needs with the ability to add new resources.
 The users will be able to run multiple virtualized operating systems on a single machine.
-In VPS hosting users enjoy independent software while using common hardware including RAM and CPU.
+In this, users enjoy independent software while using common hardware, including RAM and CPU.

 VPS behaves like a real dedicated server along with the users own logins, system processes, file-systems with unlimited root access and custom application software.
-Like a dedicated server, it also provides the highest level of security, complete with customizable firewall protection and security of isolated disk space.
+Like a dedicated server, it also provides the highest security level, complete with customizable firewall protection and security of isolated disk space.

 Benefits of VPS Hosting

-It is cheaper than a dedicated server hosting.
-It can be customized according to the need of the customers so that they pay according to their requirements.
-Also, VPS hosting is easily scalable where users can start with the minimum amount of resources they need and can increase resources whenever the need arises.
+It is cheaper than dedicated server hosting.
+It can be customized according to the customers’ need so that they pay according to their requirements.
+Also, It is easily scalable, where users can start with the minimum amount of resources they need and can increase resources whenever the need arises.
 With VPS hosting, users have more control over their virtual server and have root access.
-VPS hosting provides users with a good balance of price, performance, security, and privacy.
+It provides users with a good balance of price, performance, security, and privacy.